Jethro-magaji/Hiyaar-stories/src/stories/how-to-use-wordpress-elementor-page-builder-2021-11-09.md

 ---
 title: How to use WordPress Elementor page builder
-shortDesc: "The Elementor page builder is a plugin that can be embedded into WordPress, It is simple to use and has a nice "
+shortDesc: The Elementor page builder is a plugin that can be embedded into WordPress, It is simple to use and has a nice interface.
 badge: "Technology. "
-author: Sulyman Hammed is a WordPress developer at Magnital Agency.
-He graduated from Kwara State Polytechnic, Ilorin which he obtain Higher National Diploma in Computer Science.
-He is a software development, web developer and enthusiastic about  Artificial Intelligence
+author: "Sulyman Hammed "
 authorImage: /assets/images/image1.png
 authorBio: Sulyman Hammed is a WordPress developer at Magnital Agency.
 He graduated from Kwara State Polytechnic, Ilorin which he obtain Higher National